Al-Hurr ibn Yazid Al-Tamimi: Changed alliance

 Immediately after Umar ibn Sa'd's verdict to wage battle, al-Hurr approaches al-Husayn with 30 of his horsemen.
 He expresses his major transgressions to al-Husayn by preventing access back to Medina, and compelling them to halt at Karbala.
 Al-Hurr did not imagine the Umayyad leaders to refuse al-Husayn's proposals and conclude with a verdict of violence.
 Reaching a new intuition, al-Hurr asks for al-Husayn's forgiveness.
-The catalyst to this pivotal moment is described in al-Hurr's speech to the summoned Umayyad army made of up many Kufan soldiers.
+The catalyst to this pivotal moment is described in al-Hurr's speech to the summoned Umayyad army made up of many Kufan soldiers.
 Al-Hurr calls them foolish and ill for initially inviting al-Husayn only to hand him over to death.
 They claimed to fight for him and now are ready to attack him.
 Al-Husayn is now trapped in the land where he was invited as an honorable guest and forbidden from using the nearby water.
 Al-Hurr ends by praying that the evil perpetrated on al-Husayn, the offspring of Muhammad, be reciprocated to the army on the day of judgement.

 Al-Hurr's final decision indicates that he did not have prior interaction with Ubayd Allah to gauge the governor's character or intentions.
 This reaffirms the fact that al-Hurr had no knowledge of any Kufan support for al-Husayn.
 By siding with al-Husayn at the brink of battle, al-Hurr demonstrates his emerging moral integrity in opposition to the political corruption of Ubayd Allah ibn Ziyad and its fearful influence on Umar ibn Sa’d.
 Although al-Hurr added 30 men to al-Husayn's existing 72 followers, death was confirmed against the total 5,000 soldiers of the Umayyad army.
 Al-Hurr challenged soldiers in single combat, killing two of them.
 With fleeting time to eliminate more enemies, al-Hurr was one of the first to fall while fighting for Al-Husayn.
 He was killed by the Kufan soldier named Ayyub ibn Musarrih.

 Al-Hurr remains a testament to the awakening of warrior virtue in the path of justice for al-Husayn and his followers.
 His audacious decision, born out of increasing ethical qualms, took root when every extension of peace by al-Husayn was marred by Ubayd Allah ibn Ziyad.